How?

 • Prioritise User Needs: Focus on what users truly require, avoid technical bloat.

-broken image
+Section image

-Pablo Picasso’s The Bull is a series of eleven lithographs created in 19454.
+Pablo Picasso’s The Bull is a series of eleven lithographs created in 19452.
 It depicts the bull at various stages of abstraction, starting with a realistic depiction and ending with nothing but a few lines.
 This review demonstrates art as seeing basic patterns amongst the 'noise'; seeing basic forms amongst the complex.
 In business,

 Unlike minimalism, which reduces to a bare aesthetic, or Lean, which iterates toward efficiency, Fierce Reduction takes a bold first step: subtract aggressively.
 This proactive stance ensures that complexity is tackled upfront, making it ideal for fast-moving, knowledge-rich settings.

-Furthermore, Klotz goes on to talk about working memory: the cognitive system that temporarily holds the information we have available for processing - meaning, the trade off between the level of detail required to complete a task and our ability to avoid what others may call 'cognitive overload'.
+Furthermore, Klotz goes on to talk about working memory: the cognitive system that temporarily holds the information we have available for processing - the trade off between the level of detail required to complete a task and our ability to avoid what others may call 'cognitive overload'.

 Where are we now, twenty years later with SaaS?
 The answer is deep in a quagmire of complex systems.
 This is where the quest to add features many times each year by the SaaS publishers is driven in the mistaken belief that this is the best way to ensure year-on-year customer retention.